-During Year 1 of the Program (September-April) you usually take eleven education courses such as principles of teaching and learning, teaching exceptional students in your classroom, curriculum planning, and classroom management.
+During Year 1 of the Program (September - April) you usually take 11 education courses such as principles of teaching and learning, teaching exceptional students in your classroom, curriculum planning, and classroom management.
 You also complete two initial classroom experience practica.

 In Year 2 of the Program you implement and extend your knowledge and skills in seminars and classroom practica under the guidance of master teachers as well as professors.
-These practica normally take place in public schools within a 30 KM radius from the TWU campus.
+These practica normally take place in public schools within a 30 km radius of the TWU campus.
 You also take several curriculum and pedagogy courses in relevant subject areas.

-If you have not yet completed a BA or B.Sc degree, you should consider Trinity Western’s Concurrent B.Ed Program.
-Inquire for a separate fact sheet detailing that program.
+If you have not yet completed a BA or B.Sc degree, consider Trinity Western’s Concurrent B.Ed Program.

 Applicants to the Post-Degree B.Ed Program are expected to have completed a BA or B.Sc degree with a minimum cumulative grade point average of 2.7 (B-) during their last two years.